UbiquityRobotics/pi_image_build/README.md

 ## Changes

+### 2016-04-14 - 16.04 Release Candidate for Raspberry Pi 2 and Raspberry Pi 3

+  * Updated VLC so it is now built with OpenMAX video acceleration for the Raspberry Pi.
+  * Updated ffmpeg so it is now built with MMAL video acceleration for the Raspberry Pi.
+  * Removed tboplayer.
+  * Fixed incorrect permissions of `/lib/firmware/brcm`

 ### 2016-03-03 - 16.04 beta 1 for Raspbery Pi 2 and Raspberry Pi 3

   * Updated BlueZ 5.37 with patches to support the Raspberry Pi 3 integrated Bluetooth.